-Mizgaga Museum is housed in a historical building created by Baron Rothschild to create bottles for wineries.
-Today you can find glass art and archeological artifacts from Tel Dor.
+Mizgaga Museum presents glass art and archeological artifacts from Tel Dor.
+And it is a historical building created by Baron Rothschild to create bottles for wineries.

 Table of Contents